 Lewy bodies are clumps of a mis-folded protein that build up inside brain cells.
 They don’t belong there, and once they show up, they tend to stick around.

-Scientists believe Lewy bodies are an important part of Parkinson’s.
+Scientists believe Lewy bodies play an important role in Parkinson’s.
 Over time, they can spread to different areas of the brain and interfere with how brain cells work.
 That disruption can lead to both movement and non-movement symptoms.

 Think of them like an uninvited houseguest, showing up unexpectedly and making themselves way too comfortable.